SEAT Ibiza review - Interior, design and technology

 Sat-nav, stereo and infotainment

-Every Ibiza we tested at the car’s launch came fitted with a Beats audio upgrade, giving a seven-speaker 300W sound system that can be connected via USB or Bluetooth (which is a doddle to pair).
-They offered impressive sound quality in the supermini sector, but more so given the upgrade price of just a few hundred pounds – for that it’s highly recommended with a good spread of detailed sound and punchy bass.
+Every Ibiza we tested at the car’s launch came fitted with a Beats audio upgrade (now a £485 option), giving a seven-speaker 300W sound system that can be connected via USB or Bluetooth.
+It offers impressive sound quality for the supermini sector, and we'd tick the option box for the good spread of detailed sound and punchy bass.

 In this review